How much do you REALLY need to save for retirement?

 This has to be one of the most searched questions on Google.
-That's because we've never retired before, so it's difficult to visualize and estimate what our future living costs will be over a finite but unknown time span.
+That's because we've never retired before, so it's difficult to visualize and estimate our future living costs over a finite but unknown period.

 The way most people approach this challenge is to save as much as possible or save enough to support a percentage of pre-retirement income.
 Both approaches have their drawbacks.
-Saving for the sake of saving can at best lead to over-saving and at worst under-saving.
+Saving for the sake of saving can, at best, lead to over-saving jeopardizing financial security, and, at worst, under-saving, reducing the standard of living.
 And basing future spending on a percentage of pre-retirement income oversimplifies the need.
 The common problem with these approaches is they focus more on saving for retirement and less on spending in retirement.
 That's because it's difficult to know how much to save for retirement when you don't know how much you will need and want to spend in retirement.

 1: Determine your essential expenses

-Start with your essential monthly expenses, things like your mortgage or rent, utilities, groceries, car payment, and medical co-pays.
+Start with your essential monthly expenses, such as your mortgage or rent, utilities, groceries, car payments, and medical co-pays.
 You’ll feel more secure and less stressed knowing you’ll be able to cover your essential expenses.

 2: Determine your goals and risks

 Retirement is more than paying the bills.
 It's also an opportunity to pursue the things you didn't have time to do while working.
 Goals are the reward for all the years of working, saving, and sacrificing.
-Tally up the costs for all the things you want to do that give meaning and enjoyment to life.
+Tear up the costs for everything you want to do that give meaning and enjoyment to life.